Timeline Animation Introduction

 - Start paused: If the animation starts paused, you need to manually start it with SceneScript.

 For this example, we will keep Mode as Loop since we want the cloud to re-appear on the left once it has reached the end.
 The Seconds essentially decide how long the cloud takes to travel from left to right, for this tutorial we set it to 3 seconds but usually you would likely want to make the cloud much slower by setting a really high time like 30 seconds - ultimately that's a matter of taste, however.
 The frames decide how many detailed steps there are in the animation.
 Generally you can leave this at 30 for most animations, but in order to achieve natural animations, you should ensure that there are enough empty frames between the keyframes you want to set.
 We set the name to Cloud Movement to recognize the animation later and the Start paused option stays off because we want the animation to just run the whole time.
+We also turn off the Wrap loop frames option in this case, since we do not want a smooth transition between the end and the beginning of the animation: We want the object to abruptly jump from the right side back to the left.
+This is somewhat of a special case, as in most cases you probably want to have a smooth transition between the first and last frame of your animation.

 Make sure to have enough frames in your animation to create natural looking animations and try to have a couple of empty frames between your saved keyframes.
 If your keyframes are too close, the smooth curve will effectively be ignored by the animation and the animation will look more robotic.